vshymanskyy/muon/README.md

 * Meta (a Dict that contains meta-information )

 #### µON features:
+* Cross-platform
 * Easily parseable, even on microcontrollers
   * Actually you can just interpret it on-fly
 * Supports binary values
 * Supports UTF-8 string values
+* All strings are zero-terminated
 * Unlimited size of objects
-* Data can be used "in-place"
+* Data can be used "in-place", no need to pre-parse data (but you can do this, of course)
 * Any JSON or XML document should be convertable to MUON without information/structure loss

 #### µON compared to JSON and XML: